Ethereum London upgrade launches on testnet as 100K staked in a day on Eth2 By Cointelegraph - Up News Info

 Ethereum’s forthcoming London upgrade, containing the highly-anticipated Improvement Proposal (EIP) 1559, has been deployed on the Ropsten testnet.

-Following the June 24 launch on Ropsten, London is now expected to progress through Ethereum’s Goerli, Rinkeby, and Kovan testnets at roughly weekly intervals — from which point the Ethereum community expects a date for mainnet deployment to firm up.
+Following the launch on Ropsten on Thursday, London is now expected to progress through Ethereum’s Goerli, Rinkeby and Kovan testnets at roughly weekly intervals — from which point the Ethereum community expects a date for mainnet deployment to firm up.

 Continue Reading on Coin Telegraph